longturn/freeciv21/docs/Coding/hacking.rst

 National Borders
 ----------------

-For the display of national Borders (similar to those used in Sid Meier's Alpha Centauri) each map Tile also has an ``owner`` field, to identify which nation lays claim to it.
-If :code:`game.borders` is non-zero, each city claims a circle of Tiles :code:`game.borders` in Vision Radius.
-In the case of neighbouring enemy Cities, Tiles are divided equally, with the older city winning any ties.
-Cities claim all immediately adjacent Tiles, plus any other Tiles within the border radius on the same continent.
-Land Cities also claim Ocean Tiles if they are surrounded by 5 land Tiles on the same continent.
+For the display of national Borders (similar to those used in Sid Meier's Alpha Centauri) each map tile also has an ``owner`` field, to identify which nation lays claim to it.
+If :code:`game.borders` is non-zero, each city claims a circle of tiles :code:`game.borders` in Vision Radius.
+In the case of neighbouring enemy Cities, tiles are divided equally, with the older city winning any ties.
+Cities claim all immediately adjacent tiles, plus any other tiles within the border radius on the same continent.
+Land Cities also claim Ocean tiles if they are surrounded by 5 land tiles on the same continent.
 This is a crude detection of inland seas or Lakes, which should be improved upon.

-Tile ownership is decided only by the server, and sent to the clients, which draw border lines between Tiles of differing ownership.
-Owner information is sent for all Tiles that are known by a client, whether or not they are fogged.
+tile ownership is decided only by the server, and sent to the clients, which draw border lines between tiles of differing ownership.
+Owner information is sent for all tiles that are known by a client, whether or not they are fogged.

 Generalized Actions